 Now, Derek brings his own personal approach for blending the traditional with modern ideas as executive chef at The Emory.

 Hailing from Arkansas, Devin got his start at Mr. B’s, a family-owned steakhouse near his hometown.
 In 2012, he moved to Boston to pursue film & photography but always kept one foot in the kitchen.
 As his personal culinary style began to evolve, so did his commitment to food, and Devin dedicated himself to a career in hospitality.
-Since then, he’s cooked in some of the city’s leading restaurants, including Townsman, O ya, and Bar Mezzana, honing his skills across cuisines.
+Since then, he’s cooked in some of the city’s leading restaurants, including Townsman, O ya, and Bar Mezzana.
 Now Devin joins forces with Derek once again for a creative, talented kitchen team.

 From Nantucket to NYC and back to Boston, Melissa has worked at some great spots, including Eastern Standard, Belly Wine Bar, and Brick & Mortar.
 She joined the opening team at Townsman (along with Derek) and was named one of The Improper Bostonian’s “Bartenders to Watch” (and watch we did!).
 Melissa upped the ante with her creative cocktails at A4Cade in Cambridge and rainbow hair.
 Now, we get her all to ourselves at The Emory where she’s shaking things up as bar manager.

-Born and raised just outside of Boston, Tess fell for the hospitality industry after graduating college.
+Born and raised outside of Boston, Tess fell for the hospitality industry after graduating college.
 In 2015, she joined the team at Row34 in Fort Point and dove into learning everything from oyster farming to beer & wine pairings.
-Then it was on to Michael Schlow’s Doretta Taverna and Explorateur, all all-day cafe, restaurant, and bar.
-While there, she earned her sommelier certification from the Court of Master Sommeliers and became wine director.
+Then it was on to Michael Schlow’s Doretta Taverna and Explorateur, an all-day cafe, restaurant, and bar where she became wine director after earning her sommelier certification from the Court of Master Sommeliers.
 Tess’s creative spirit and knack for pairings makes for the perfect blend for our resident wine guru.